 - Play a role in helping to halve homelessness by 2025 through volunteering your time.

 - Learn more about exciting housing initiatives such as Rapid Rehousing projects in NSW and the work of Australians for Affordable Housing.

-- Support events such as the Passages Race Day in WA that directly support Passages homeless youth program for 12 - 25yr olds
+- Support events such as the Passages Race Day in WA that directly support Passages homeless youth program for 12 - 25 year olds.

 - Read Lindy's story about a search for suitable housing.

 - Submission on the Australian Labor Party's Housing Affordability Discussion Paper May 2015

 - Submission to the 2014 Inquiry into Affordable Housing April 2014